nexus-raid-app/docs/docs/source/commands.rst

 Full command: ``!server raid-restrictions  <channel> <restrictions>``

 Use this to set raid restrictions on an existing raid channel.
-You can either use tier restrictions or pok�mon restrictions, but not both.
+You can either use tier restrictions or pokémon restrictions, but not both.

 server info
 ~~~~~~~~~~~